• Skip to primary navigation

 5. Reboot Android Phone

-A reboot or a Hard Reset can terminate software conflicts which might be responsible for the SIM Card not working properly or not being recognized on your Android device.
+A reboot or a Hard Reset can terminate software conflicts, which might be responsible for the SIM Card not working properly or not being recognized by your Android device.

 1. Make sure the battery on your Android Phone is charged to at-least 50%.